EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 You can share text, a subject (in case the user selects the email application), (any type and location of) file (like an image), and a link.
 However, what exactly gets shared, depends on the application the user chooses to complete the action.
 A few examples:
 - Mail: message, subject, file.
-- Twitter: message, image (other filetypes are not supported), link (which is automatically shortened).
+- Twitter: message, image (other filetypes are not supported), link (which is automatically shortened if the Twitter client deems it necessary).
 - Google+ / Hangouts (Android only): message, subject, link
 - Flickr: message, image (an image is required for this option to show up).
 - Facebook iOS: message, image (other filetypes are not supported), link.